Pentax Q vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Pentax Q does not provide wifi capability.

-Both the Pentax Q and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the Pentax Q and the A7 II have been discontinued, but can regularly be found used on ebay.
 The Pentax Q was replaced by the Pentax Q10, while the A7 II was followed by the Sony A7 III.
 Further information on the features and operation of the Pentax Q and A7 II can be found, respectively, in the Pentax Q Manual (free pdf) or the online Sony A7 II Manual.

 So how do things add up?
 Is the Pentax Q better than the Sony A7 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.